wordofwarning/wordofwarning.org/socialexperiment/nov2025/index.md

 <a href="https://www.dorisun.com" target="_blank">dorisun.com</a> · Insta <a href="https://instagram.com/ytalkingnonsense" target="_blank">@ytalkingnonsense</a>
 <hr>
 **The Chubby Northerner** · *Mr Chubba Chubba*

+A spoken word theatre show that wrestles, laughs, and dances with the idea of what it means to be a man then and now.<br>Part confession, part comedy, part cultural archaeology.
+The show examines the contradictions of masculinity: tough in the changing rooms but tender on stage, loud with the lads but quiet in the mirror.
+The show is in its early stages of development and is a work in progress.

 Insta <a href="https://instagram.com/thechubbynortherner" target="_blank">@thechubbynortherner</a>
 <hr>